-These skills include unzipping their coat, hanging their coat on a hook, putting on their Nursery rucksack, fastening their shoes.
+These skills include unzipping their coat, hanging their coat on a hook and fastening their shoes.
 For example, you might want to have a "race" with your child to see how quickly your child can put on their shoes.
 When you play Nursery together, you can give your child the chance to practise taking off their coat, and sitting "cross-legged."
 If your child will be bringing lunch, pack it up one day before Nursery starts and have a picnic together.